Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Restorative Service: A project or amount of community service hours served by the student for the good of the community.
 This is usually completed within the community.
 If the service is approved to be done off-campus, it must be at a not-for-profit organization, and the student cannot receive pay for their work.

-• Disciplinary Dismissal: Permanent separation of the student from KHSC-KansasCOM (without refund).
-Dismissal is permanently noted on the student’s KHSC-KansasCOM transcript.
+• Disciplinary Dismissal: Permanent separation of the student from KHSU-KansasCOM (without refund).
+Dismissal is permanently noted on the student’s KHSU-KansasCOM transcript.

 Sexual Misconduct

 Sexual misconduct is an umbrella term covering sex discrimination, sexual harassment, and sexual violence, and this term will be used in a variety of documents when collectively referring to these types of conduct.
-For more information on this term and how Kansas Health Science Center (KHSC-KansasCOM) handles such conduct, please see the Anti-Discrimination, Anti-Harassment, and Title IX Policy.
+For more information on this term and how Kansas Health Science University (KHSU-KansasCOM) handles such conduct, please see the Anti-Discrimination, Anti-Harassment, and Title IX Policy.

 Key Professionalism Policies and Procedures